rodriguezgloria/DH110/Assignment05.md

 #### Features & Tasks:
-> The features that are going to be integrated on the following low-fidelity prototype are going to be tested
+> The features that are going to be integrated on the following low-fidelity prototype are going to be tested by conducting prior user research that involves usability testing from competing websites such as Airbnb, Tripadvisor, and

 ---